juan131/k8s-gitops-template/docs/tutorials/initial-setup.md

 ```

 - Finally, browse to the ArgoCD UI at [127.0.0.1:8080](http://127.0.0.1:8080) and click on "Refresh" to force ArgoCD to sync the changes.

+Now, you should see all the services deployed on the staging cluster.
+The initial setup is now complete!

+## Next steps

+Now it's time to deploy some changes so you can see how the CI/CD pipeline works.
+To do so, follow the steps described in the [Deploying changes tutorial](./deploying-changes.md).